 Marie Petersmann is a Senior Researcher (permanent) at Tilburg Law School, where she works as part of the 'Constitutionalizing in the Anthropocene' project .
 Prior to that, she was a Postdoctoral Fellow (SNF) at the Copernicus Institute of Sustainable Development (Utrecht) and Teaching Associate at the Strathclyde Center for Environmental Law and Governance (Glasgow).
 She earned a PhD and LLM in International Law from the European University Institute (Florence) and an MA and LLM in International Law from the Graduate Institute of International and Development Studies (Geneva).
-In 2022, she was awarded a Veni grant from the Dutch NWO for her project on ‘Anthropocene Legalities: Reconfiguring Relations with/in More-than-human Worlds’.
+In 2022, she was awarded a Veni grant from the Dutch NWO for her project on ‘Anthropocene Legalities: Reconfiguring Legal Relations within More-than-human Worlds’.
 Her research appeared in multiple journals and her monograph – titled When Environmental Protection and Human Rights Collide: The Politics of Conflict Management by Regional Courts – was published with Cambridge University Press in October 2022.